 Reason: To ensure that the future outward growth of the planting does not encroach upon the highway or interfere with the passage of users of the highway, to preserve the integrity of the highway and in the interests of highway safety.

-9 The tandem vehicular parking space shall have minimum dimensions of 2.9 metres x 11 metres to accommodate two vehicles.
+9 Each vehicular parking space shall have minimum dimensions of 2.9 metres x 5.5 metres.

 Reason: To ensure adequate space for parking off the highway is provided in the interest of highway safety.